-The heat, the sense of powerlessness, the meagre harvests, and the harrassment of the Development Agents made life hard for people in the villagization sites.
+The heat, the sense of powerlessness, the meager harvests, and the harassment of the development agents made life hard for people in the villagization sites.
 Food aid provided by the government was the principal attraction.
-The following excerpt from an interview with a man from a cattle camp a few kilometers from Hana town represents the motivations of many of the first people who registered as residents of the new villages.
+The following excerpt from an interview with a man from a cattle camp a few kilometers from Hana town provides insight into the motivations of many of the first people who registered as residents of the new villages.